70th Air Refueling Squadron: Strategic Air Command

 In 1964, the squadron began to equip with the Boeing KC-135 Stratotanker.
 It was attached to the 43d Bombardment Wing, which was equipped with the supersonic Convair B-58 Hustler, on 19 August and assigned to the 43d once the wing moved to Little Rock on 1 September 1964.
 In 1969, the 43d Wing began to draw down with the removal of the B-58 from the inventory and the forthcoming transfer of Little Rock to Tactical Air Command as a base for the Lockheed C-130 Hercules.

 The phase out of the B-58 resulted in the 305th Bombardment Wing at Grissom Air Force Base, Indiana becoming an air refueling wing, and the 70th moved to Grissom on 1 January 1970 to become the wing's third refueling squadron.
 Shortly afterwards, SAC decided to move the Boeing EC-135 aircraft supporting its alternate airborne command posts from their vulnerable locations near the coastlines of the United States and established the 3rd Airborne Command and Control Squadron at Grissom to operate this element of the Post Attack Command and Control System (PACCS).
 While the primary airborne command post at Offutt Air Force Base, Nebraska was airborne, these aircraft remained on ground alert.
-In 1975, the 3rd was inactivated and its PACCS functions at Grissom were absorbed by the 70th, which maintained them until inactivating in 1993.
+In 1975, the 3rd was inactivated and its PACCS functions at Grissom were absorbed by the 70th,. which maintained them until inactivating in 1993.
 In 1983, the squadron supported Operation Urgent Fury, providing refueling to the transports, gunships, and fighters operating in Grenada.
 In September 1985, the squadron was consolidated with the 470th Bombardment Squadron.

-From December 1989 through January 1990, the squadron provided refueling support for Operation Urgent Fury, the United States intervention in Panama.
-A few months later it deployed aircrews and aircraft to Europe and the Arabian peninsula during the Gulf War.
+In 1990, the squadron deployed aircrews and aircraft to Europe and the Arabian peninsula during the Gulf War.
 These deployments lasted into 1991.
 After Air Mobility Command assumed responsibility for air refueling operations in 1992, it began to realign its tanker force.
 As a result of this realignment, Grissom was transferred to Air Force Reserve Command, and the 70th was inactivated on 1 April 1993.

 Reserve associate unit

 On 1 September 1994, the squadron was reactivated in the reserve at Travis Air Force Base, California as part of the 349th Air Mobility Wing.
-The squadron did not have its own aircraft, but flew the McDonnell Douglas KC-10 Extenders of the active duty 9th Air Refueling Squadron as an reserve associate unit.
-After the September 11 attacks, the squadron supported U.S. sorties during the War in Afghanistan (2001-2021) and the homeland defense Operation Noble Eagle.
+The squadron did not have its own aircraft, but flew the McDonnell Douglas KC-10 Extenders of the active duty 9th Air Refueling Squadron as a reserve associate unit.
+After the September 11 attacks, the squadron supported U.S. sorties during the War in Afghanistan (2001–2021) and the homeland defense Operation Noble Eagle.
 It also deployed to support the 2003 invasion of Iraq and the Iraq War.
 The squadron also supported the Hurricane Katrina relief effort in September 2005.